Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 For example, you might learn that an ancestor’s apartment building had asbestos in the basement and two windows per three-room unit.
 Or you might learn that the home on your relative’s lot was made of brick and had a stable out back.
 Sometimes property owners were identified, too, especially for commercial properties.
 The warehouse or factory in which a relative worked might be described in detail.

 Look for Sanborn (the biggest publisher) and other fire-insurance maps for urban areas beginning in 1867, and for most US cities and towns by the early 1900s.
 The Library of Congress has the largest collection of digitized Sanborn maps.
 Also search for maps in the ProQuest Digital Sanborn Maps collection (1867–1970), which may be available at your local library.
-Some public, state and university libraries have digital fire insurance map collections, such as the Public Library of Cincinnati and Hamilton County and the Indiana University Bloomington library.
+Some public, state and university libraries have digital fire insurance map collections, such as the Cincinnati and Hamilton County public libraries and the Indiana University Bloomington library.

 Military maps